 Note: As grant applications are required to be signed, we ask that applications are completed electronically, printed for signature, scanned as PDF and then emailed.

 Every grant application must have the following signatures:

 - Division Dean or Area Administrator

 It is a Division Dean or Area Administrator's choice whether to endorse a grant, however, the Foundation will not consider a grant that does not have the proper signatures.

 Applications are typically due in the spring.
 The exact due date will be posted on the Foundation Grants page.
 No late, faxed, or printed applications will be accepted.
 Applications must be emailed to email@example.com.

 Q. What do I need to know about the application?

-A. Each application must have a completed cover sheet, including all the necessary signatures.
-Applications should not be longer than six pages, including the cover sheet.
-Each application must include a clear description of the project, how it fulfills one of the Foundation's funding priorities, a budget, expenditure timeline and plans for securing future funding, if needed.
+Each application must have a completed cover sheet, including all the necessary signatures.
+Applications should be no longer than four pages including cover sheet.
+Each application must include a clear description of the project, how it fulfills one of the Foundation's funding priorities, a complete budget that includes all expenses and sources of funding, an expenditure timeline and plans for securing future funding, if needed.